i2002/IntroductionToRobotics/README.md

 ### Task description

-The objective of the homework is to control the state of a 7 segment digit display using joystick movement and switch press inputs.
-Additionally, I've added a buzzer for sound feedback of the state changes.
+The objective of the homework is to create a simple stowpatch timer with lap recording functionality using a 4 digit 7 segment display.
+Also, in order to have fewer arduino connections, the display output is controlled through a shfit register.

 ### Components used

 - Arduino UNO
 - a 4 digit 7 segment digit display
+- a SN74HC595 shift register
 - 3 button switches
 - 8 220ohm resistors
 - connection wires